snaztoz/kaba/README.md

 ## 🎯 Next Goals

-The current priority is to add support for `struct` data type.
+The current priority is to add support for `record` data type.

 ## ⚒️ Contributing